ryardley/ts-bus/README.md

 ### useBusState

 This connects state changes to bus events via a useState equivalent function.
-Same as for useState, a setStateAction function is been returned in order to update the state directly.

 ```tsx
 import { useBus, useBusState } from "ts-bus/react";